 If you are not a beginner photographer and wonder what you're still doing here, I am an expert in IT and the business side of things.
 Here's probably the most relevant info I can help you with:

 - Knowledge on operating systems

 - Knowledge on integration and automation

 I have had a pretty extensive IT career but this is probably the most relevant IT information to photography.
 What this essentially means is that I am tech savvy, with over 16 years of professional experience in IT, not including thousands of recreational hours.
-Not only can I grasp technical concepts quickly, I can also recommend hardware and speak to IT with authority that few photographers can.
+Not only can I grasp technical concepts quickly, but I can also recommend hardware and speak to IT with authority that few photographers can.